 Then it’s cooked in a tomato and onion-based sauce that is simmered until smooth and velvety.
 Indian spices, especially mix of garam masala can be very spicy.
 This is why I love preparing my version of butter chicken, because I can control the spiciness of this dish.

-Indian spice: GARAM MASALA
+What is Indian spice: GARAM MASALA

 Garam masala is the base spice for Indian butter chicken.
 The most common spices that goes into Garam Masala are: Cumin, Coriander, Green and Black Cardamom, Cinnamon, Nutmeg, Cloves, Bay leaves, Peppercorns, Fennel, Mace and dried Chilies.